 Since the stock market has historically returned 10% annually, index investors are seeking the same return.

 Some years the return will be higher, some years it will be lower.
-But instead of trying to beat the market by buying and selling individual stocks, index investors just want to pace it.
+But instead of trying to beat the market by buying and selling individual stocks, index investors seek to pace it.

-The thing about index funds is that most use market-capitalization weighting.
+What I don’t like about index funds is the use of market-capitalization weighting.
 This means that the largest companies receive the largest pieces of the pie.

 For example, let’s say you invest $500 into an S&P 500 index fund.
-The purpose of the fund is to match the performance of the S&P 500.
-You might think investing $500 will result in investing $1 into each of the 500 companies.
+You might think this would result in investing $1 into each of the 500 companies, right?